And Your Bird Can Sing: Reception

 In 2006, Mojo placed "And Your Bird Can Sing" at number 41 on its list of "The 101 Greatest Beatles Songs".
 In his commentary on the track, English academic Toby Litt admired its Indian drone quality and the raga influence in the guitar melody.
 He said that the riff was perhaps "the most baroque that pop music ever came up with", adding: "Slow it down and it could be a Bach chorale."
 The following year, Q magazine ranked the song at number 6 on its list "The 20 Greatest Guitar Tracks".
 In October 2008, Guitar World magazine ranked Harrison's playing on the song at number 69 on its list of the "100 Greatest Guitar Solos".

 In his 50th anniversary review for Revolver, Steve Marinucci of Billboard described "And Your Bird Can Sing" as "an incredibly ambitious song, highlighted by a superb guitar solo by George Harrison".
 Thomas Ward of AllMusic describes the song as one of the finest on Revolver.
-He writes that although Lennon was indifferent to the song and the lyric is "probably nonsense", it's "wildly entertaining" and complements the vocal performances.
+He writes that although Lennon was indifferent to the song and the lyrics were "probably nonsense", it's "wildly entertaining" and complements the vocal performances.
 Ward further praises Harrison's guitar playing, the "lovely" melody and the "unorthodox, yet ingenious bridge".
 Rob Sheffield of Rolling Stone writes that despite Lennon's dislike of it, "And Your Bird Can Sing" is "one of his best songs ever", describing it as "scathing ... yet also empathetic and friendly".